By Tim Lambert

 During the 18th century and the early 19th century there was a workhouse in East Meon where the poor were put to work.
-However in 1834 the law was changed to make conditions in workhouses much more austere.
-New ones were built and workhouse in Petersfield replaced the one in East Meon.
+However in the 19th century a workhouse in Petersfield replaced the one in East Meon.

 In 1845 a national (Church of England) school was built in East Meon and in 1863 almshouses were built in East Meon by Mrs Forbes.

 For centuries a fair was held at East Meon.
 (A fair was like a market but it was held only once a year and it attracted buyers and sellers from a wide area).
 However the East Meon fair petered out at the end of the 19th century.

 On 21 February 1920 a man named Harry Silvester discovered the body of a naked man lying in a field beside the Petersfield to Winchester Road.
 The man's identity was never found.